The Core Challenge of Filler Lump Extraction

 Step 3: Pinhole Design

-We use pinhole minimally invasive extraction, with pinhole size typically less than 1.5mm.
+We use pinhole minimally invasive extraction, with pinhole size typically 1-2mm.

 Step 4: Lump Extraction